 The State of Ohio’s Minority Business Enterprise (MBE) program establishes a 15 percent set-aside procurement goal for state agencies, boards and commissions in awarding contracts to certified MBE businesses.
 The MBE program is designed to assist minority businesses in obtaining state government contracts for goods and services.
-(Unlike the Encouraging Diversity, Growth and Equity program, the MBE program does not apply to construction contracts.)
 The State of Ohio developed the program because it recognized the need to encourage, nurture and support the growth of minority businesses to foster their development and increase the number of qualified competitors in the marketplace.

 An MBE certified business must be owned and controlled by a U.S. citizen who is a resident of Ohio and a member of one or more of the following minority groups: Blacks or African Americans, American Indians, Hispanics or Latinos, and Asians.
 In addition, the following criteria must be met: